arduino/nicla-sense-me-fw/README.md

 ### Control Nicla from a PC - command line tool
 The command line tool can be used to update the firmware of Nicla or bhi, manage Nicla's sensors and read their values in real time.
 Refer to [tools](tools/bhy-controller) for the list of available commands.
-Here the eslov protocol is employed, so an arduino board is needed between Nicla and the PC.
+Here the ESLOV protocol is employed, so an arduino board is needed between Nicla and the PC.
 - Upload the [App](Arduino_BHY2/examples/App/App.ino) example to Nicla.
 - Upload the [Passthrough](Arduino_BHY2Host/examples/Passthrough/Passthrough.ino) example to an arduino board.
 - Connect the arduino board to your PC via USB.
-- Connect the arduino board to Nicla through the eslov port.
+- Connect the arduino board to Nicla through the ESLOV port.
 - Access the command line tool folder
 - Refer to [tools](tools/bhy-controller) for the list of available commands.